g-soulie/UF-yuml/README.md

 <b> Acknowledgement </b>

-99.9% of the work is from the yuml repository on github : https://github.com/wandernauta/yuml/
+99.9% of the work is from the yuml API